twowaits/SDE-Interview-Questions/README.md

 - [Zomato](Zomato/README.md)

 #### Note:
      This repo is for educational purposes only.
+If you are going to contribute, don't do symbolic  contribution.
+     Strictly adhere to contributing guidelines and hacktoberfest rules.
+Fixing grammar, typos and formatting only is complete non-sense.
+And non-sense is highly discouraged.

 ## Top Contributors ✨